OlekSt/Fabike/Testing.md

     Conclusion:
     - Passed.
 A visitor can easily understand what the website is about, as well as see the main navigation units allowing to continue exploring the website.

-    * I want to be able to easily see where I can find various info (menu, sections, links, individual pages/windows) and easily navigate there
+User story: I want to be able to easily see where I can find various info (menu, sections, links, individual pages/windows) and easily navigate there

     Testing:
     - Located the Navbar, and clicked all of the links there:
             1. Bikes>All Bikes/Urban/All Road/Road